 - making sure that the employer acts in good faith, (the employee has to as well).

-Our Minimum rights and responsibilites publication [PDF, 408 KB] has more on minimum employment rights.
+Minimum employment rights and responsibilities [PDF 1.2MB] has more on minimum employment rights.

 Contact us for help if you believe you may not have received your minimum employment rights, or would like to learn more about your rights.

 The following table has some of the minimum entitlements, and lists some examples of where employers and employees have negotiated better terms and conditions in their employment agreements.

 |Four weeks’ paid annual holiday per year||Extra annual holidays above four weeks eg five weeks|